Tips on How to Plan Trekking in Bhutan

 Usually there are few treks where you can trek all year round but best month to trek to view the best landscape would be from March to June and September to December.

-9. Which is the highest Trek in Bhutan?
+9. Which trek takes you to highest altitude in Bhutan?

 Snowman trek in Bhutan is considered the highest and hardest because of its high altitude and long duration to complete this trek.
 This trek remains open only for 4 months(April,May,October and November) due to heavy snowfall which blocks the trekking routes.
 This is also the longest trek in Bhutan.